1.3.1 Expense Guidelines

 Each of the following special disbursement items require specific approvals as indicated and are to be handled on a case-by-case basis:

-- Departmental Lounges/Lunchrooms - When there is a lounge or lunchroom that will serve the entire department or more than one department, a refrigerator, microwave oven, or coffee maker may be purchased with the dean/director's approval.
+- Appliances - When there is a lounge or lunchroom that will serve the entire department or more than one department, a refrigerator, microwave oven, or coffee maker may be purchased with the department / unit head approval.

 - Bottled Water - In general the purchase of bottled water for consumption is prohibited.
 Exceptions will be made for two reasons with appropriate certification and/or approval.
 The exceptions with the required approval/certification are as follows:

-- Health Reasons - Tap water is not suitable for consumption.
+- Health Reasons – Potable tap water is not suitable for consumption.
 This exception requires:

-A certification from the Environmental Health and Safety Department, signed by the director, that the tap water in the requesting department's work area has been tested and found to be unsuitable for personal consumption with specific reasons being given; and
+- Certification from the Environmental Health and Safety Department that the tap water in the requesting department's work area has been tested and found to be unsuitable for personal consumption with specific reasons being given; and

 - Potable tap water (fountain) is not accessible to staff in proximity to their work area.
 This exception requires:

-A request to the chief of staff with specific details explaining why the tap water is not accessible.
+- A request to the Vice President and Chief of Staff with specific details explaining why the tap water is not accessible.
 Also, the request should provide explanation as to why the condition cannot be corrected at a reasonable cost.
 Any cost estimate submitted for installing water fountains and necessary hook up to water lines must be prepared and/or approved by FP&M.

-The above certifications/approvals must be submitted to Purchasing and/or Disbursement prior to issuance of a Purchase Order and/or payment to a bottled water vendor.
-(Note: Because of the special approval requirements; the LPO process can not be used to pay for bottled water).
+The above certifications/approvals must be included in the WayneBuy regular or DPR Requisition prior to submission to Purchasing and/or Disbursement.
+(Note: Because of the special approval requirements; Procards cannot be used to pay for bottled water).

-- Staff Retreats - Prior to incurring any expense for staff retreats, one must have the approval of the respective vice president and must be considered as essential for the furtherance of an established university program.
-Staff retreats are often held off-campus and usually no more than twice per year.
+- Staff Retreats - Prior to incurring any expense for staff retreats, one must have the approval of the respective associate provost, associate vice president, dean or above and must be considered as essential for the furtherance of an established university program.

-- Committee Luncheons - Luncheons or other refreshments for university committee members (where there are no university guests) are considered a personal expense except for official university committees as defined in Executive Order 85-8, University Committees.
-For these specified committees, prior approval of the appropriate vice president is required.
+- Committee Luncheons - Luncheons or other refreshments for university committee members (where there are no university guests) are considered a personal expense except for official university committees.
+For these committees, prior approval of the appropriate associate provost, associate vice president, dean or above is required.
 Standing approvals may be obtained for ongoing committees.

-- Refreshments are allowable for University QUEST meetings or training sessions sponsored by the chief of staff; training sessions sponsored by the Human Resources training department; university-wide recognition programs; and divisional/departmental employee recognition receptions if approved by the respective vice president or the dean for Schools/Colleges.
+- Refreshments are allowable for training sessions; university-wide recognition programs; and divisional/departmental employee recognition receptions, if approved by the respective associate provost, associate vice president, dean, or above.

 - University-Sponsored Programs - The cost of buying a ticket(s) to a university-sponsored social/tribute/fundraising/community-awareness type program (i.e. University Holiday luncheon, luncheon speaker events sponsored by various colleges/departments etc.) is considered a personal expense item and not a liability of the university or reimbursable by the university except for those occasions and employees specifically designated by the president.
 Vice presidents can request special approval from the president for exception to this policy.

-- Banquets and Receptions - Receptions or banquets sponsored by a university group or department which are to be paid for with university funds are to be approved in advance by the respective vice president or the dean for Schools/Colleges and must be for the purpose of entertaining outside guests.
+- University Banquets and Receptions - Receptions or banquets sponsored by a university group or department which are to be paid for with university funds are to be approved in advance by the respective associate provost, associate vice president, dean, or above, and must be for the purpose of entertaining outside guests.
 The affair must be for a clearly designated university purpose or program.
-When the affair is to be held at a location other than a university facility, the department must obtain and process a contract as outlined in APPM section 2.3.4, Contracts for Specialized Services with Organizations.
+When the affair is to be held at a location other than a university facility, the department must obtain and process a contract as outlined in APPM section 2.3.4 Contracts for Specialized Services with Organizations.

-- Programs for Student Awards and Honors - Programs honoring students sponsored by a university group or department must be approved in advance by the respective dean of the school or college.
+- Programs for Student Awards and Honors - Programs honoring students sponsored by a university group or department must be approved in advance by the respective associate provost, associate vice president, dean, or above at the school or college.
 Such programs should be paid for with Non- General Fund monies, if possible.

-- Externally-Sponsored Social/tribute/Fund-raising Organization or Event - Any disbursement for the purchase of a ticket(s) to attend an externally sponsored social/tribute/fund-raising event must have the prior approval of the respective vice president and must be considered as essential for the furtherance of an established university program.
+- Externally-Sponsored Social/tribute/Fund-raising Organization or Event - Any disbursement for the purchase of a ticket(s) to attend an externally sponsored social/tribute/fund-raising event must have the prior approval of the respective associate provost, associate vice president, dean, or above, and must be considered as essential for the furtherance of an established university program.
 Such approval must include the names of each university employee and/or spouse/guest that will be attending on behalf of the university.
 Any related personal expenses in attending such an affair is to be borne by the employee.
 Refer to University Policy 16-1 University Donations and Sponsorships to External Organizations for additional rules regarding external sponsorships.

 - Club Memberships - Expenditures for club memberships must have the prior approval of the President and must be considered as essential for the furtherance of an established university program.

-- Professional Individual Membership Dues - Must have the prior approval of the respective vice president or the dean for School/College/Division and must be considered essential for the furtherance of an established university business program and/or required for the exercising of the duties of the employee.
+- Professional Individual Membership Dues - Must have the prior approval of the respective associate provost, associate vice president, dean, or above and must be considered essential for the furtherance of an established university business program and/or required for the exercising of the duties of the employee.
 Each such professional organization should be directed to have the university address as the official mailing address.
 Wherever possible, an institutional membership with multiple representatives (to receive publications) should be investigated as an alternative to individual memberships.

-- Rental/Lease of Classrooms/Other Facilities - Must be in accordance with the Contract Award Policy as outlined in APPM section 2.3.4, Contracts for Specialized Services with Organizations and Executive Order 85-1, Contract Signatories.
+- Rental/Lease of Classrooms/Other Facilities - Must be in accordance with the Contract Award Policy as outlined in APPM section 2.3.4 Contracts for Specialized Services with Organizations and University Policy 04-6, Contract Signatories.

-When any of the above require specific approvals (i.e., president, vice president or dean), a designee is not acceptable unless specifically indicated.
+When any of the above require specific approvals (i.e., president, associate provost, associate vice president, dean or above), a designee is not acceptable unless specifically indicated.

 Even when the required approval is obtained for one of the special exceptions, the specific expense(s) incurred for the event/affair must be reasonable and essential to the program and the business purpose properly documented, i.e., elaborate decorations or flowers for individual tables are not acceptable.